 Herbal Essences ($4.99) ~ I felt a bit indifferent toward this one.
 It was fine but not my favorite.
 Nothing about it really stood out to me, so I won’t be buying it again.

-In the end, I’m sold.
+In the end, I’m sold on dry shampoo.
 I’ll be spending a bit more for better quality and buying Big Sexy Hair.
 If opting for something in the lower price range, I would choose Not Your Mothers.

 I’ve enjoyed less frequent hair washes.
 I’ve found the biggest benefit for me to be the added texture and volume dry shampoo provides.
 For my hair, it creates a bit of a rustled, intentionally messy look at times, something I’ve definitely never been able to accomplish but do appreciate.